You may have taken several road trips in your entire life with your family or friends.

 Delhi to Chitkul Road Trip

 1. Take a metro or bus or any means of transport and reach the ISBT Kashmere gate bus stand.
 It’s in front of the Kashmere gate metro station.

-2. Delhi to Reckong Peo bus option is amongst the most usual because of the overnight journey that time passes away quickly with a blink of an eye.
-But the blink of an eye sleep doesn’t happen with everyone.
-Especially in my cases.
+2. The Delhi to Reckong Peo bus option is the most usual because of the overnight journey.
+The time passes away quickly within a blink of an eye.
+But in the blink of an eye, sleep doesn’t happen to everyone, especially in my case.

-3. The HRTC bus usually runs on a fixed time that is 8:10 p.m but I insist you still enquire about the prior time because for proper clarity.
+3. The HRTC bus usually runs at a fixed time, which is 8:10 p.m.
+But I insist you still enquire about the time because for precise clarity.

-4. The Delhi to Reckong Peo HRTC bus will usually be going to take around 16-17hrs and you will reach your desired destination that is Reckong Peo in the afternoon.
+4. The Delhi to Reckong Peo HRTC bus will usually take around 16-17 hrs.
+You will reach your desired destination, Reckong Peo, in the afternoon.

 That was the most usual case.

-Note – Reckong Peo is the headquarter of the Kinnaur region and the HRTC bus will be going to take around 16-17hrs starting from Delhi to reach the Reckong Peo bus stand.
+Note – Reckong Peo is the headquarters of the Kinnaur region.
+The HRTC bus will take around 16-17hrs starting from Delhi, to reach the Reckong Peo bus stand.